-So have I found you THE unicorn?
+So have I found you THE unicorn in Cornforth White by Farrow & Ball?
 Could I have possibly found the perfect grey?
-Dramatic I know.
-Well, If you’re looking for an understated, easy to live with and super relaxed grey, then Cornforth White by Farrow and Ball should be a contender.
+Dramatic, I know.
+If you’re looking for an understated, easy to live with and super relaxed grey, Cornforth White Farrow Ball should be a contender.

-Cornforth White is a super versatile grey that’s neither too warm or too cool.
-It’s easy to live with and I should know as I literally do, during office hours at least, as I write this post it’s the colour that cocoons me in my office, and I adore it.
+Cornforth White is a super versatile grey that’s neither too warm nor too cool.
+It’s easy to live with, and I should know as I do, during office hours at least.
+As I write this post, it’s the colour that cocoons me in my office, and I adore it.

-Here’s a little look at some Cornforth White Farrow & Ball inspiration.
+Here’s a little look at some Cornforth White inspiration.

-So today I wanted to inspire you with a little Cornforth White Farrow and Ball inspiration and a few sophisticated palettes that you can recreate in your home, let’s get started.
+So today, I wanted to inspire you with a little Cornforth White colour schemes and inspiration and a few sophisticated palettes you can recreate in your home.
+Let’s get started.

-The inspiration for my home office came from a totally gorgeous painting by Quintessa Art (one for you’re little black book if you’re looking for colour matched artwork), I was super lucky to win it at the first interiors trade show I ever attended in 2011, I took is as a sign that my career change into the world of interiors was a good thing.
+The inspiration for my home office came from a gorgeous painting by Quintessa Art (one for you’re little black book if you’re looking for colour-matched artwork).
+I was super lucky to win it at the first interiors trade show I ever attended in 2011.
+I took it as a sign that my career change in the world of interiors was a good thing.

 TIP: An inspiration item can be one of the very best ways to start the creative juices flowing.
 If you need other places to get interior design inspiration, click here.